ivirshup/anndata-paper/paper.md

 # The AnnData object

-`AnnData` was inspired by similar data structures within the R ecosystem, in particular, `ExpressionSet` [@Huber2015], and the more recent `SingleCellExperiment` [@amezquita2020].
+`AnnData` was inspired by similar data structures within the R ecosystem, in particular, `ExpressionSet` [@Huber2015], and the more recent `SingleCellExperiment` [@amezquita2020], and designed to provision data in analysis-ready form.

-Within the pydata ecosystem, the closest package amenable to store an annotated data matrix is xarray [@Hoyer2017], which enables to deal with labelled data tensors of arbitrary dimensions.
-By contrast, the highly popular package pandas [@McKinney2010] operates on single data matrices represented as `DataFrame` objects. anndata is positioned in between anndata and xarray by providing structure that organizes data matrix annotations.
+Within the pydata ecosystem, xarray [@Hoyer2017] enables to deal with labelled data tensors of arbitrary dimensions, while pandas [@McKinney2010] operates on single data matrices (tables) represented as `DataFrame` objects. anndata is positioned in between anndata and xarray by providing structure that organizes data matrix annotations.
+In contrast to pandas and xarray, `AnnData` offers a native on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

 ![**Structure of the AnnData object.**
 **a,** The AnnData object is a collection of arrays aligned to the common dimensions of observations (`obs`) and variables (`var`).